joomla/Manual/docs/using-core-functions/categories/implementing-categories-in-components.md

 `$categories = ExampleComponent::$categories;``

-The CategoryFactory `createCategory()` code will use the namespace which was passed into it (originally in services/provider.php above) and will try to instantiate a class <namespace>\Site\Service\Category, raising an exception if it does not exist.
+The CategoryFactory `createCategory()` code will use the namespace which was passed into it (originally in services/provider.php above) and will try to instantiate a class `<namespace>\Site\Service\Category`, raising an exception if it does not exist.
 So you need to provide a file within your site area src/Service/Category.php similar to the following:

 ```php
 <?php